Testimony

 The youngest of three, I was born and raised on the mission field.
 When people ask me what language I began speaking first, I honestly don’t know!
 I am grateful for the unique opportunity to grow up in Japan.

 That first semester, missionary John Allen spoke in the chapel service at Pensacola Christian College.
 It was through that, the Lord showed me that I needed to be a missionary.
+From there, I moved to the Atlanta area to continue to prepare for the mission field.
+It was during this time that I met my wife, Rosie.

 About Rosalie